tojojames/PhaseImpute/README.md

 ### Allele specific expression study

-#### Steps to phase and impute using 1000 Genome and Impute2 to study allelic imbalance with phASER (BETA version)
+#### Steps to phase and impute using 1000 Genome data and Impute2 to study allelic imbalance with phASER (BETA version)

 Download,